sil-sin/sil-sin/README.md

-- 👋 Hi, I’m @sil-sin
+- 👋 Hi, I’m Silvi Sinanaj
 - 👀 I’m interested in website developing, games, animation.
-- 🌱 I’m currently learning at IRONHACK
+- 🌱 I graduated from IRONHACK
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : @sil.sin on Instagram; Silviberat@gmail.com.